-Objective Crown's Progress Intersectionality - To partner with There has been a continued focus on intersectionality with the following taking Crown's Indigenous Program, place: CROWNability program and Crown • Further awareness of Crown's diversity programs promoted through Crown Pride Committee to address Community and employee networks. specific areas for women During COVID-19, employee support/sharing groups set up on social participating in those programs. communications platform for employees to share information about their background, including a group to support employees learning different languages.
-Continued partnership with Crown's Indigenous Program, including the support of Ochre Ribbon.
+Objective Crown's Progress Intersectionality - To partner with Crown's Indigenous Program, CROWNability program and Crown Pride Committee to address There has been a continued focus on intersectionality with the following taking place: • Further awareness of Crown's diversity programs promoted through Crown Community and employee networks. specific areas for women participating in those programs.
+During COVID-19, employee support/sharing groups set up on social communications platform for employees to share information about their background, including a group to support employees learning different languages.
+Continued partnership with Crown's Indigenous Program, including the suppor of Ochre Ribbon.
 Continued partnership with Crown Pride on key events and initiatives.
 Crown became a member of Diversity Council Australia.